 - Ventilation is a primary concern when building a barn but many stables are lacking.
 Ensure you have good airflow through your stable and periodically remove the cobwebs as you clean your barn.

 - Horses take in 64-70 litres of air per second when exercising.
-Footing in the arena needs to be regularly maintained to keep dust from rising into that air.
+Footing in the arena needs to be regularly maintained to keep dust from rising into the air.

-- Do not sweep dust and debris from the barn aisle into your horse’s stall, in fact, don’t sweep at all when horses are in the barn.
+- Do not sweep dust and debris from the barn aisle into your horse’s stable, in fact, don’t sweep at all when horses are in the barn if possible

-- Wet down the floor before you begin and wear a mask for your own respiratory health.
+- Dappen down the floor before you begin and wear a mask for your own respiratory health

 - Keep horses outside as much as possible, unless medical conditions require stalling.